gilch/hissp/docs/tutorial.rst

 Templates are a domain-specific language for programmatically writing Hissp code, making them valuable tools for metaprogramming.
-Most compiler macros will use at least one internally.
+Most compile-time macros will use at least one internally.

 Judicious use of sugar like this can make code much easier to read and write.
 While all Turing-complete languages have the same theoretical *power*, they are not equally *expressive*.
 Metaprogramming makes a language more expressive.
-Reader macros are a kind of metaprogramming.
+Parse-time macros are a kind of metaprogramming.
-Because you can make your own reader macros, you can make your own sugar.
+Because you can make your own parse-time macros, you can make your own sugar.

 Gensyms
 #######

-The built-in reader macro ``$#`` creates a *generated symbol* (gensym) based on the given symbol.
+The built-in parse-time macro ``$#`` creates a *generated symbol* (gensym) based on the given symbol.
 Within a template, the same gensym name always makes the same gensym: